Vyral/base-template/_posts/2018-09-13-a-word-of-advice-about-goals-and-real-estate.md

 {% include youtube.html %}

-In order to purchase or sell real estate, you’ll need to have a goal in mind, and my team and I are there to help you achieve it.
+<p style="text-align: center;"><em>In order to purchase or sell real estate, you’ll need to have a goal in mind, and my team and I are there to help you achieve it.</em></p>

 I spoke with a young couple recently who were concerned about not being able to save much money with student loans and other debts.
 They really want to buy a house, but didn’t have any specific goals written down, much less a plan about how to make that happen.